YayaSivakumar/cs3305_team11/PROJECT_REPORT.md

 ## Lessons Learned
 The project provided many opportunities to learn new skills and techniques.
 The following are some of the lessons learned:

+- **Data Structures:** The importance of choosing the right data structures for efficient file system representation and manipulation.
+This included the use of tree structures to represent the file system hierarchy and caching to improve performance.
+- **Modular Design:** The importance of modular design and separation of concerns in software development.
+This allowed for easier testing, maintenance, and extensibility.
+- **RESTful APIs:** The benefits of using RESTful APIs for communication between different components of a system.
+This allowed for a clean and consistent interface between the Desktop Client and the Flask Web Server.
+- **File System Operations:** The intricacies of file system operations and the challenges of managing file metadata.
+This included handling file paths, file permissions, and file metadata.
+- **Web Server Security:** The importance of implementing security measures in web servers to protect against unauthorized access and abuse.
+This included token-based authentication, HTTPS, and rate-limiting.

 ## Future Work
 The project has provided a solid foundation for future work.
 The following are some of the areas that could be explored in future work:
 - Greater integration with other systems